mj3259/mj3259.github.io/_pages/about.md

 ---

-MinJae Kim is a National Presidential Science Scholar, KAIST Presidential Fellow, Representative of KAIST of the Young Engineers Honor Society, and KAIST undergraduate student researcher interested in optoelectronic materials and photonic design, light-matter interactions, functional polymers, and nanomaterial synthesis and applications.
+MinJae Kim is a National Presidential Science Scholar, KAIST Presidential Fellow, Representative of KAIST of the Young Engineers Honor Society, and KAIST undergraduate student researcher interested in optoelectronic materials and devices for biomedical applications.

-He was a Republic of Korea delegate for the 2020 Stockholm International Youth Science Seminar (SIYSS).
-With this honor, SIYSS youth typically are guests at the Nobel Prize ceremonies in Stockholm, Sweden, and present their research to Nobel Laureates, university professors, and students.
-He, besides, has been in charge of many national delegate positions, including the Lindau Nobel Laureate Meeting, Asian Students’ Venture Forum, and International Science and Engineering Fair(ISEF).
+He has served in numerous national delegate positions, including the Lindau Nobel Laureate Meeting, Stockholm International Youth Science Seminar, and Asian Students' Venture Forum.
+He has also been conferred international honors, including the NUS Young Fellowship by the National University of Singapore, and Young Future Energy Leader by the Khalifa University.
+With these achievements, he has received many recognitions from the Korean government, such as the Talent Award of Korea (Ministry of Education) and a cadetship as the Research Officer for National Defense (Ministry of Defense, Ministry of Science and ICT).

 {% include gallery id="gallery"  %}